-While it sounds like a safe investment, it is actually a risky way to plan for your funeral costs.
+While it sounds like a simple investment, it can actually be a more risky way to plan for your funeral costs.
 A study by ASIC revealed that 80% of all people lose all of the money they pay to their funeral insurance policy, and another study by Rice Warner found that if you took out insurance when you were 60 and passed away when you were 90, you could end up paying over $85,000 in premiums for a final payout of only $6,000.

 A common trapping of funeral insurance is that while initial premiums seem small and easy to pay (around $20/fortnight), by age 80, they can easily be four times that amount.
 At that age, many Australians are reliant on their pension and have used up most of their savings, meaning they can no longer make the necessary payments and forfeit all the premiums paid over the life of the policy.

-While there are now some funeral insurance policies with more favourable terms and features for consumers, in our view, prepaid funerals and funeral bonds still offer a much better way to plan financially for your funeral.
+While there are now some funeral insurance policies with more favourable terms and features for consumers, in our view, in the majority of cases, prepaid funerals and funeral bonds offer a better way to plan financially for your funeral.

 For more information, see our Guide to Funeral Insurance.